TosbackCgusBridge-Bot/CGUs-versions/Christianpost/Privacy Policy.md

 USER GENERATED CONTENT

 The Christian Post, through its blogs, discussion boards and forums, provides users an opportunity to post content to the Website.
 The Christian Post does not endorse, support, sanction, encourage, or agree with content posted by users.
-You shall not post or transmit any unlawful threatening, abusive, libelous, defamatory, obscene, vulgar, pornographic, profane, or indecent information of any kind, including without limitation any transmissions constituting or encouraging conduct that would constitute a criminal offense, give rise to civil liability, or otherwise violate and local, state, national, or international law, or infringe upon another's copyright or trademark.
+You shall not post or transmit any unlawful threatening, abusive, libelous, defamatory, obscene, vulgar, pornographic, profane, deliberately disrupt discussions with repetitive messages, meaningless messages or “spam”, or indecent information of any kind, including without limitation any transmissions constituting or encouraging conduct that would constitute a criminal offense, give rise to civil liability, or otherwise violate and local, state, national, or international law, or infringe upon another's copyright or trademark.
 You understand that all information, data, text, software, music, sound, photographs, video, messages, or other materials posted or transmitted in a The Christian Post forum, whether publicly posted or privately transmitted, is the sole responsibility of the person from whom such content originated.
 This means that you, and not The Christian Post, are entirely and solely responsible for all content that you upload, post, or otherwise transmit via the Website.
-The Christian Post does not and cannot review the content posted by users and is not responsible for such content.
-However, The Christian Post shall have the right, but not the obligation, to delete, move, or edit any content that violates this agreement or is otherwise objectionable as determined by The Christian Post in its sole discretion and without notice.
+The Christian Post does not and cannot review the content posted by all users and is not responsible for such content.
+However, The Christian Post shall have the right, but not the obligation, to delete, remove, or edit any content that violates this agreement or is otherwise objectionable as determined by The Christian Post in its sole discretion and without notice.

 Furthermore, The Christian Post reserves the right to terminate, without notice, subscriber's access for any activity related to threatening to injure, intimidate, interfere with, oppress or otherwise coerce any other person in connection with the free exercise or enjoyment of any right or privilege guaranteed to him or her under the United States or any national or state constitution on account of race, color, religion, ancestry, national origin, disability, gender or sexual orientation or because the subscriber perceives that another has one or more of these characteristics.
 This includes, but is not limited to, threats to inflict evil, injury or damage on another individual.